The Sacred Desert: Religion, Literature, Art and Culture

 This is a Print-on-Demand title.
 It will be printed specifically to fill your order.
 Please allow an additional 2-3 days delivery time.
 The book is not returnable.

-- Offers a fascinating and original reflection on the role of the desert in theology, history, literature, art and film
+- An original reflection on the role of the desert in theology, history, literature, art and film.

 - Discusses figures as diverse as Jesus, the early Christian Desert Fathers, T.E.
 Lawrence, T.S.
-Eliot, Georgia O’Keeffe, Wim Wenders, Bill Viola, and Jim Crace
+Eliot, Georgia O’Keeffe, Wim Wenders and Jim Crace.